scaffold-eth/se-2-challenges/README.md

 🔏 Now you are ready to edit your smart contract `Staker.sol` in `packages/hardhat/contracts`

+⚗️ You will need to know basic Solidity syntax.
+If not, you can pick it up quickly by tinkering with [🏗️ Scaffold-ETH-2](https://scaffoldeth.io) and [📑 Solidity By Example](https://solidity-by-example.org/).

 ---

 ## Checkpoint 1: 🔏 Staking 💵